flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 This was essentially the state that the Caldari were in when first contact was made with the Gallente.
 I should probably note here that the term "Caldari" wasn't really in use prior to first contact with the Gallente (so sorry for lying to you above!).
-Rather, the term came in to use to distinguish the two homeworlds in Luminaire.
+Rather, the term came into use to distinguish the two homeworlds in Luminaire.
 I should also note that the evolution from traditional government to corporatocracy remains largely unexplored; frankly, CCP has never really delved into the subject in-depth (ironically, or perhaps fittingly, what